g0mb4/SimDatabase/README.md

 ![online](imgs/online.png)

-The Online database block uses a MySQL server to generate the desired output data, this is achieved by a custom dynamic link library (dll) file.
-This library was written in C using the **MySQL Connector C API version 6.1.11**.
+The Online database block uses a MySQL server to generate the desired output data, this is achieved by a custom CMEX S-Function written in C using the **MySQL Connector C API version 6.1.11**.

 The block can interpret a predefined format of SQL entry: